 Cybersecurity Reference > Glossary

-Crown Jewel Analysis
+What is Crown Jewel Analysis?

 A Crown Jewel Analysis is a cybersecurity assessment that identifies an organization's most critical and valuable digital assets.